Demand Waterfall: 8 Ways to Optimize Your Sales Cycle

 More Great Stuff From Our Blog:

 Check out some other interesting pieces from our blog: we examined the toll cybersecurity has on MSPs mental health and offered a comprehensive list of tools and resources to feel better.
 Also, we dove into how chain-based backup works and why chain-free is the way to be, we talked with Jason Phelps from Huntress Labs about planning for the next ransomware attack, our CEO David Bennett explains why the current cybersecurity landscape means traditional backup is dead, or learn how you can ditch pricey on-site appliances with Local Cache for Direct-to-Cloud BCDR.

 Liz Mellem // Technical Copywriter, Axcient

 Liz Mellem has been a freelance copywriter for over three years in the technology, education, and alternative medicine industries.
-She produces content, sales collateral, and email marketing campaigns that contribute to digital marketing strategies for sales growth and brand awareness.
+She produces content and collateral that contribute to digital marketing strategies for sales growth and brand awareness.
 In her free time, Liz enjoys reading, exploring Austin, and Netflix with her cat, Harlem.